Who We Are

 She has spent the past 15 years travelling to the Sioux Lookout Zone northern communities through the Meno Ya Win Diabetes Program, and has helped to support and manage diabetes and health promotion in many of the remote communities.
 Nicole also has worked on research projects like the Canadian Normoglycemia Outcomes Evaluation (CANOE) and the Northern Ontario Pediatric Type 2 Diabetes Project to help prevent and manage diabetes care in the area.

 When not at the airport, she usually is found teaching fitness classes, playing sports or coaching her daughter’s and son’s gymnastics, soccer or baseball teams.

-Alicia Topp is Métis and a proud member of Mattawa North Bay Algonquin First Nation.
-Alicia holds a Bachelor of Arts in History with a minor in English and a Bachelor of Education in the junior/intermediate division.
-She continued her professional development by obtaining additional qualifications in senior history, senior English and special education.
+Alicia Topp is a member of Mattawa North Bay Algonquin First Nation with Algonquin and French ancestry.
+She holds a Bachelor of Arts in History with a minor in English from Laurentian University and a Bachelor of Education from Nipissing University.
+Throughout her career, she taught at both the elementary and secondary level with a focus in special education.